Choosing the right workforce management platform can make or break your day-to-day operations.

 Connecteam makes internal communication feel intentional with a central hub that blends real-time updates with structured knowledge sharing.

 Deputy includes a News Feed for updates and also offers built-in Messaging, with Messaging+ available as an add-on for teams that want more advanced collaboration features.
-In testing, the News Feed worked well for announcements, and Messaging plus the optional Messaging+ add-on covers day-to-day team chat needs, though some teams may still prefer the simplicity of a chat-first layout for heavier back-and-forth.
+In our latest testing, the News Feed worked well for announcements: you can post to an individual, location, or department, attach PDFs, images, and videos, and let staff comment, react, and confirm they’ve read the message.

 HR & training tools – Winner: Connecteam